Tosaaaki/piphawk-ai/README.md

 are bundled into the image.
 When you start the job runner container, these parameters are loaded automatically.

-Use the same flag when building `backend/Dockerfile.api` or `backend/Dockerfile.job`.
-Note that running these x86 containers under emulation can be slower and some dependencies may not behave exactly the same as on native x86 hardware.
+Use the same flag if building separate images for the API and job runner.
+Running x86 containers under emulation can be slower and some dependencies may not behave exactly the same as on native x86 hardware.

 ## Database